Usage & Budgets

 |---|---|---|---|

 The four token categories (input, output, thinking, cached input) are priced independently.
-Cached input tokens are a subset of input tokens and are charged at the reduced cached rate instead of the full input rate.
+Cached input tokens are a subset of input tokens and are charged at the published cached rate when the supplier reports a cache hit.
+Cache creation and input without a published cache tariff use the input rate.